 This presentation contains forward-looking statements as defined in the Private Securities Litigation Reform Act of 1995, as amended.
 The words "may," "will," "could," "would," "should," "expect," "plan," "anticipate," "intend," "believe," "estimate," "predict," "project," "potential," "continue," "target" and similar expressions are intended to identify forward-looking statements, although not all forwardlooking statements contain these identifying words.
 Clearside Biomedical, Inc.'s views as of the date of this presentation about future events and are subject to risks, uncertainties, assumptions, and changes in circumstances that may cause Clearside's actual results, performance, or achievements to differ significantly from those expressed or implied in any forward-looking statement.
 Although Clearside believes that the expectations reflected in the forward-looking statements are reasonable, Clearside cannot guarantee future events, results, performance, or achievements.
 Some of the key factors that could cause actual results to differ from Clearside's expectations include its plans to develop and potentially commercialize its product candidates; Clearside's planned clinical trials and preclinical studies for its product candidates; the timing of and Clearside's ability to obtain and maintain regulatory approvals for its product candidates; the extent of clinical trials potentially required for Clearside's product candidates; the clinical utility and market acceptance of Clearside's product candidates; Clearside's commercialization, marketing and manufacturing capabilities and strategy; Clearside's intellectual property position; and Clearside's ability to identify additional product candidates with significant commercial potential that are consistent with its commercial objectives.
-For further information regarding these risks, uncertainties and other factors you should read the "Risk Factors" section of Clearside's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 13, 2020, and Clearside's other Periodic Reports filed with the SEC.
-Clearside expressly disclaims any obligation to update or revise the information herein, including the forward-looking statements, except as required by law.
+For further information regarding these risks, uncertainties and other factors you should read the "Risk Factors" section of Clearside's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 13, 2020, Clearside's Quarterly Report on Form 10-Q for the guarter ended June 30, 2020, filed with the SEC on August 10, 2020, and Clearside's other Periodic Reports filed with the SEC.
+Clearside expressly disclaims any obligation to update or revise the information herein, including the forwardlooking statements, except as required by law.
 This presentation also contains estimates and other statistical data made by independent parties and by Clearside relating to market size and growth and other data about its industry.
 This data involves a number of assumptions and limitations, and you are cautioned not to give undue weight to such estimates.
 In addition, projections, assumptions and estimates of Clearside's future performance and the future performance of the markets in which Clearside operates are necessarily subject to a high degree of uncertainty and risk.

-Dedicated to Developing & Delivering Treatments that Restore & Preserve Vision for People with Serious Back of the Eye Diseases
+Developing and Delivering Treatments that Restore and Preserve Vision for People with Serious Back of the Eye Diseases